MercuryWorkshop/wisp-protocol/protocol.md

 Once the payload has been validated, the server must immediately try to establish a TCP/UDP socket to the specified hostname and port.
 If this fails, the server must send a CLOSE packet with the reason.
 To reduce overall delay, the client can begin sending data before the any CONTINUE packet has been received from the server.

 The stream type field determines whether the connection uses TCP or UDP. `0x01` in this field means TDP, and `0x02` means UDP.
+UDP support is optional for both the server and the client.

 ### `0x02` - DATA
 #### Payload Format